 Thematic Research Expertise

-Research endeavours have been internationally recognised through an extensive record of publications, strong citation record, and a substantial number of funded research projects, with grants received from the Aga Trust for Culture in Geneva; British Council/Newton Funds; Centre for Inquiry-Based Learning, University of Sheffield; European Commission; Qatar National Research Fund; Scottish Funding Council; United States Agency for International Development; and Various Private Agencies and University Institutional Competition Schemes.
-This includes two large-scale research projects, awarded by the National Priorities Research Program (NPRP) of the Qatar National Research Fund (QNRF) with a total value of more than £1,250,000.00:
+Research endeavours have been internationally recognised through an extensive record of publications, strong citation record, and a substantial number of funded research projects, with grants received from the Aga Trust for Culture in Geneva; British Council/Newton Funds; Centre for Inquiry-Based Learning, University of Sheffield; European Commission; Qatar National Research Fund; Scottish Funding Council; United States Agency for International Development; World Health Organization - Europe; and Various Private Agencies and University Institutional Competition Schemes.
+This includes two large-scale research projects, awarded by the National Priorities Research Program (NPRP) of the Qatar National Research Fund (QNRF) with a total value of more than £2,000,000.00.

-Over more than twenty five years I have led the development of a series of studies that involved expert and scholarly contributions while attracting global interest.
-This includes books, journal articles, and critical essays, and a series of special issues of Open House International (OHI) on affordable housing, environmentally sustainable tourism, shaping the future of learning environments, urban space diversity, evolving urbanism in the Arabian Peninsula, urban transformations in the Global South, advances in sustainable architecture and urbanism, and research perspectives on urban performance, This is coupled with my role as Chief Editor of Archnet-IJAR: International Journal of Architectural Research since 2007 and, recently, co-Chief Editor of Open House International.
+Over more than twenty five years I have led the development of a series of studies and research projects that involved expert and scholarly contributions while attracting global interest as shown in the citations record.
+This includes books, journal articles, and critical essays, and a series of special issues of Open House International (OHI) on affordable housing, environmentally sustainable tourism, shaping the future of learning environments, urban space diversity, evolving urbanism in the Arabian Peninsula, urban transformations in the Global South, advances in sustainable architecture and urbanism, and research perspectives on urban performance, This is coupled with my role as Chief Editor of Archnet-IJAR: International Journal of Architectural Research since 2007 and, recently, Honorary Editor of Open House International.

 Research and publication record in the field of architectural education and design studio teaching practices has been widely acknowledged and well recognised as evident in the recently awarded 2017 UIA Jean Tschumi Prize for excellence in Architectural Education and Criticism.
 My earlier work has focused on understanding various trends in architectural education as they relate to design studio teaching typologies, developing an edited collection on cross-cultural perspectives relevant to architectural education at the beginning of the millennium, exploring horizons for the future of studio pedagogy, traditional, revolutionary, and virtual design studio teaching models, and collaborating with colleagues in establishing prospects for a better built environment through effective design pedagogy.
 More recently efforts involves developing two special issues of Charrette: Journal of the UK Association of Architectural Educators: Shaping the Future of Architectural Education in Scotland (W/ A. Agapiou) and From the Global South: Pedagogical Encounters in Architecture.